-Rebecca Addison is in her second season as a member of the University of Michigan women's cross country coaching staff.
-The former U-M standout (2010-13) will serve as a volunteer assistant coach during the 2014 season after being an undergraduate assistant coach in 2013.
+Rebecca Addison recently completed her third season as a member of the University of Michigan women's cross country coaching staff.
+The former U-M standout (2010-13) served as a volunteer assistant coach during the 2015 season after her first year in that role in 2014, and serving as an undergraduate assistant coach in 2013.

 Addison capped her career by earning 2013 Capital One Academic All-America first team honors for her efforts in cross country and track and field, as well as in the classroom during her senior year.